 Data management and privacy practices for DocuSign eSignature

-DocuSign operates in accordance with fundamental privacy principles that underlie the General Data Protection Regulation (GDPR) and other international privacy regimes, with respect to an individual’s right to know what and how their personal data is collected and used.
+DocuSign operates in accordance with fundamental privacy principles that underlie global privacy regulations, with respect to an individual’s right to know what personal data is collected and how it is used or otherwise processed.

-You may submit a request regarding your personal data using the request form on the DocuSign Support Center.
+You may submit a request regarding your personal data using the DocuSign Privacy Request Portal.

 Data deletion and retention